jcarterlab/Latin-Risk-Pulse-ML-model/README.md

 ## 06: Select model 🛠️

-Experimentation here suggests that a support vector machine (SVC) trained on TF-IDF vectors is the most promising strategy.
-Neural networks trained on vector embeddings appear to lead to overfitting on this small dataset.
+A support vector machine (SVC) trained on TF-IDF vectors appears to be the most promising strategy, especially given that more complex neural networks trained on vector embeddings lead to overfitting on this small dataset.
 [See notebook.](Notebooks/06_model_selection.ipynb)

 #### Model accuracies